mosaicml/streaming/README.md

 pip install mosaicml-streaming
 ```

-# 🤔 Why should I use Streaming?
-TODO

 # Tutorial
 Please check our [tutorial](https://docs.mosaicml.com/projects/streaming/) section for the end-to-end model training workflow using Streaming dataset.